jonnonz1/nz-statute-book/acts/public/1999/courts-security-act-1999.md

 # Courts Security Act 1999
-_Consolidation as at 2017-07-14_
+_Consolidation as at 2018-11-14_

-> An Act to provide for—athe security of courts; andbthe safety of the public and others who access and use the courts
+> An Act to provide for—athe security of courts and tribunals; andbthe safety of the public and others who access and use courts and tribunals; and(c)the promotion of the orderly operation of courts and tribunals

 ### 1 Short Title and commencement
 (1) This Act may be cited as the Courts Security Act 1999.